NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### Removal of packages

-The plan is to eventually remove packages with long outstanding problems of some kinds.
-The details will be part of future work, but users will be warned sufficiently in advance to give them the chance to intervene.

-If a package needs to be removed for some other reason, the problem kind `removal` should be used instead:
+If a package needs to be removed for some reason (most likely due to outstanding unresolved problems), the problem kind `removal` should be added:

 ```nix
 meta.problems = {